Camille Jeanne Faires Thomas

 She is survived by her brother, Kenneth Faires; brother-in-law, Paul Thomas and wife, Laurel; sister-in -law, Leta Thomas, sister-in-law, Nell Davis, brother-in-law, Jack Thomas and sister-in-law, Jill Gordon.
 Her three children are living along with their spouses: John and Irene Thomas, Pam and Bud Lowe, and Stephen and Jennifer Hancock.

-Her grandchildren are Priscilla Salinas, Shana Vaughn and husband, Keith, Brook Easton and husband, Jason, Ollie Lowe, Danny Salinas, Beau Hancock and partner, Stephen Cai, Jacob Thomas and John Thomas, Jr. and, her great grandchildren are Ashley Vaughn, Cody Vaughn, Owen Easton, Emma Easton and one great-great, Nash Cooper Vaughn.
+Her grandchildren are Priscilla Salinas, Shana Vaughn and husband, Keith, Brook Easton and husband, Jason, Ollie Lowe, Danny Salinas, Beau Hancock and partner, Stephen Cai, Jacob Thomas and John Thomas, Jr. And, her great grandchildren are Ashley Vaughn, Cody Vaughn, Owen Easton, Emma Easton, Porter Salinas, and one great-great, Nash Cooper Vaughn.

 Private services will be held at a later date.
 Memorials are suggested to: PFLAG Seguin, 706 Lamar, Seguin, TX 78155 or San Antonio Food Bank, 5200 Enrique M. Barrera Pkwy, San Antonio, TX 78227.